 In other words, a brand with solid content hygiene is a brand with solid traffic.
 For your pillar pages and evergreen articles, make it a habit to update the content — including the data cited — at least once per year to keep it fresh, relevant and 100% kosher in the eyes of the SERPs.
 Of course, not all content is meant to be evergreen — and that’s ok.
 If you have aging articles on your site from March 2020, consider the cost/benefit of keeping vs. removing this content.
 And keep in mind, nearly every brand in the universe spoke up and said something about the pandemic when it hit.
 From a branding standpoint, leaving this content up signals that yours is a brand that steps up when things get tough.

 In the age of fake news, you’ve got to think it through

+Recent research from the WHO found 31 reviews of published studies that included fake news, misinformation, disinformation and infodemics related to health.
 And while these “analyses” may be fake, they have a very real impact on the way people view the ongoing pandemic.

 The paper examined the proportion of health misinformation on social media across four studies and found that:

 - Misinformation reached up to 51% in posts associated with vaccines

 - Up to 28.8% in posts associated with COVID-19

 - Up to 60% in posts related to pandemics